Jordan73737/Sorting-Algorithm-Visualizer/README.md

 # Sorting Algorithm Visualizer
 This is a Python project to visualize various sorting algorithms using Pygame.
+The visualization is the central point of the program rather than the time to completion.
+Since this program uses a small list of numbers to sort, it will give the impression that algorithms such as Merge Sort may be less efficient than selection sort.

 ## Features
 - Visualizes Bubble Sort, Insertion Sort, Selection Sort, Quick Sort, Heap Sort, Quick Sort, Shell Sort and Merge Sort.